IBM/event-streams/_10.5/04-schemas/04-setting-java-apps-to-use-schemas.md

 }
 ```

-The Kafka configuration property `value.serializer` is set to `AvroKafkaDeserializer.class`, telling Kafka to use the Apicurio Registry Avro Kafka deserializer for message values when consuming messages.
+The Kafka configuration property `value.deserializer` is set to `AvroKafkaDeserializer.class`, telling Kafka to use the Apicurio Registry Avro Kafka deserializer for message values when consuming messages.
 You can also use the Apicurio Registry Avro Kafka deserializer for message keys.

 For more information about the configuration keys and values to use with the Apicurio Registry `serdes` library, see the [Apicurio Registry documentation](https://www.apicur.io/registry/docs/apicurio-registry/1.3.3.Final/index.html){:target="_blank"}.